 When employees discover they have a lower salary than they deserve, they can come to management and ask why, giving management an opportunity to have a real discussion on productivity.
 If Hank in the office is making more than you for the same job, management may be able to explain that Hank puts up better results, and if you put up those same results you will get paid the same.
 Transparent salaries simply encourage better work ethic and frustrate lazy employees.

-The caveat here, is that if you have an unequitable system and your compan doesn’t have a fair system, Burkus says you should probabyl fix your salary first.
+The caveat here, is that if you have an inequitable system and your company doesn’t have a fair system, Burkus says you should probably fix your salary first.

 Companies Should Eliminate Email